 To make the tomato sauce, pour off all but 1 tablespoon oil.
 With heat still on medium-high, and add the onion, cumin, and cayenne.
 Cook until onions are tender, about 7 minutes.
 Fold in the tomatoes, orange zest and juice, cinnamon stick, and sea salt.
 Bring to a gentle boil, turn heat to low, and tuck meatballs into the sauce.
 (If you have more meatballs than your pan can accommodate, have a snack!)
 Simmer meatballs in sauce 20 minutes.
 Taste, and add sea salt as needed.

-Serve immediately with bulgur, couscous, pita, or sourdough.
+Garnish meatballs with 1/4 cup crumbled feta and mint leaves.
+Serve with bulgur, couscous, pita, or sourdough.

 This post is sponsored by Progresso.
 Thanks for supporting the brands that make BkS possible!